 Emergency Operations Centre Manual 2013

-In order to protect residents, businesses and visitors, the District of Sooke requires a coordinated emergency response by a number of agencies.
-The District of Sooke has prepared an emergency plan and manual, which contain distinct arrangements and procedures that are different from the normal day-to-day operations, to ensure that every official, municipal department and partner agency will be prepared to carry out assigned responsibilities in an emergency.
+In order to protect residents, businesses and visitors, the District of Sooke require a coordinated emergency response by a number of agencies.
+The District of Sooke has prepared an emergency plan and manual, which contains distinct arrangements and procedures that are different from the normal day-to-day operations, to ensure that every official, municipal department and partner agency will be prepared to carry out assigned responsibilities in an emergency.

 The District of Sooke has taken a proactive approach to wastewater and rainwater management and is recognizing the significance of environmental protection of the region.

 An OCP is the principle municipal planning tool that develops a vision for the future of the Sooke community and establishes a detailed set of policies in a wide range of areas.